webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

 ```

 Again, remember that the `encoder` and `pass` objects are just encoding commands
 into a command buffer.
-So when the `render` function exists we've effectively
+So when the `render` function exits we've effectively
 issued these *commands* in this order.

 ```js